Visiting

 House on the Rock – 1 hr 8 minutes

 One of the most bizarre places on earth.
 It is hard for me to even try to describe it.
 Please look it up!
-Somewhat near Taliesen, but don’t even try to think that you can do both in the same day.
+Located somewhat near Taliesen, but don’t even try to think that you can do both in the same day.
 House on the Rock is an all-day event and make sure you bring comfortable shoes, there is a lot of walking.
 Best to go on a nice day, don’t rely on their air conditioning to keep you cool.
+House on the Rock Link

 Monroe, Wisconsin – 26 minutes